Barack Obama: Legacy and recognition

 In 2009, Obama signed into law the National Defense Authorization Act for Fiscal Year 2010, which contained in it the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, the first addition to existing federal hate crime law in the United States since Democratic President Bill Clinton signed into law the Church Arson Prevention Act of 1996.
 The act expanded existing federal hate crime laws in the United States, and made it a federal crime to assault people based on sexual orientation, gender identity, or disability.

 As president, Obama advanced LGBT rights.
 In 2010, he signed the Don't Ask, Don't Tell Repeal Act, which brought an end to "don't ask, don't tell" policy in the U.S. armed forces that banned open service from LGBT people; the law went into effect the following year.
 In 2016, his administration brought an end to the ban on transgender people serving openly in the U.S. armed forces.
 A Gallup poll, taken in the final days of Obama's term, showed that 68 percent of Americans believed the U.S. had made progress on LGBT rights during Obama's eight years in office.

 Obama substantially escalated the use of drone strikes against suspected militants and terrorists associated with al-Qaeda and the Taliban.
 In 2016, the last year of his presidency, the U.S. dropped 26,171 bombs on seven different countries.
 Obama left about 8,400 U.S. troops in Afghanistan, 5,262 in Iraq, 503 in Syria, 133 in Pakistan, 106 in Somalia, seven in Yemen, and two in Libya at the end of his presidency.

 According to Pew Research Center and United States Bureau of Justice Statistics, from December 31, 2009, to December 31, 2015, inmates sentenced in U.S. federal custody declined by five percent.
 This is the largest decline in sentenced inmates in U.S. federal custody of any president since Jimmy Carter.
 By contrast, the federal prison population increased significantly under presidents Ronald Reagan, George H. W. Bush, Bill Clinton, and George W. Bush.

 Human Rights Watch (HRW) called Obama's human rights record "mixed", adding that "he has often treated human rights as a secondary interest—nice to support when the cost was not too high, but nothing like a top priority he championed."

 Obama left office in January 2017 with a 60 percent approval rating.
 He gained 10 spots from the same survey in 2015 from the Brookings Institution that ranked him the 18th-greatest American president.
 In Gallup's 2018 job approval poll for the past 10 U.S. presidents, he received a 63 percent approval rating.

 Presidential library

-The Barack Obama Presidential Center is Obama's planned presidential library.
-It will be hosted by the University of Chicago and located in Jackson Park on the South Side of Chicago.
+The Barack Obama Presidential Center is Obama's presidential library.
+It is hosted by the University of Chicago and located in Jackson Park on the South Side of Chicago.